Bluebird K7: Final runs

 On 4 January 1967, Campbell mounted his record attempt.
 Bluebird had completed an initial north–south run at an average of 297.6 mph, and Campbell used the new water brake to slow K7 from a peak speed of 311 mph when he left the measured kilometre.
-Instead of refuelling and waiting for the wash of this run to subside, as had been pre-arranged, he then decided to make the return run immediately.
+Instead of coming to a stop and opting to refuel, he decided to perform a quick turnaround and immediately head back up the course before the wash of his first run had time to be reflected back towards the centre of the lake.
+Both options had been discussed in the pre attempt briefing.